Health Benefits of Pennywort or Gotu Kola

 Pennywort has also proved to cleanse and purify the blood stream and can remedy certain skin conditions such as eczema, chronic ulcers, sores, and scleroderma, which is a condition that hardens the skin.
 A powder can be made from the leaves of this plant and applied to the eruptions on the skin.

 It may increase cholesterol and blood sugar levels, therefore, it should be avoided by those with high cholesterol or diabetic individuals.
-It should not be used during pregnancy due to the possibility of miscarriage.
+Also, it should not be used during pregnancy due to the possibility of miscarriage.

-Before implementing pennywort into your diet, consult your doctor first to see if it's safe for you.
+Before implementing pennywort or gotu kola into your diet, consult your doctor first to see if it's safe for you.